-The significance of these post-1921 activities was that they kept the flame of anti-imperialism alive and prepared the ground for the next wave of struggle.
-For, it was as the further develop-, ment of these activities that the new and far bigger round of struggle started all over Kerala.
-While the Kerala Provincial Political Conferences of the years 1922-27 were routine affairs which only helped to keep the Congress organization alive, the Conference that was held in 1928 marked a turning point in the history of our anti-imperialist movement.
-The lively discussion that took place at the Conference on the question of Dominion Status versus Complete Independence was an indication that new and vital elements had started emerging inside the Congress.
-Following as this did the hostile demonstrations which greeted the arrival of the Simon Commission on the soil of India, it showed that the youth of Kerala were not lagging behind their brethren in other parts of India.
+The significance of these post-rebellion activities, however, was that they kept the flame of anti-imperialism alive and prepared the ground for the next wave of struggle.
+For, it was as the further development of these activities that the new and far bigger round of struggle started all over Kerala.

-This new awakening of the youth of Kerala manifested itself in the 1930 civil disobedience movements as well as in the 1931 satyagraha at Guruvayoor for the right of the untouchables to enter the temple and worship there along with caste Hindus.
-The younger generation of Congressmen beat down the opposition of the older ones to the inauguration of civil disobedience in Malabar and forced them to start it.
-Youth from all parts of Kerala assembled at Calicut, marched to Payyanur, the venue of the illicit manufacture of salt, a magnificent antiimperialist rally, and made the civil disobedience at Payyanur a success.
-Many were the heroic actions that they organized in the ten months of 1930 and the year-and-a-half of 1932-33.
-So too, were the march to Guruvayoor, the two-month-long satyagraha at the gates of the temple, the militant turn given to the satyagraha at one stage of the struggle and the countrywide propaganda in its support.
-It was becoming increasingly clear that the youth of Kerala was coming into its own.
+While the Kerala Provincial Political Conferences of the years 1922-27 were routine affairs which only helped to keep the Congress organisation alive, the conference that was held in 1928 marked a turning point in the history of our anti-imperialist movement.
+The lively discussion that took place at that conference on the question of Dominion Status versus Complete Independence was an indication that new and vital elements had started emerging inside the Congress.
+Following, as this did, the hostile demonstrations which greeted the arrival of the Simon Commission on the soil of India, it showed that the youth of Kerala were not lagging behind the other parts of India.

-Had it been left to the bourgeois leadership of the national movement to lead the struggle as it liked, this wave of antiimperialist struggle would have been disgracefully betrayed like the earlier 1919-21 wave.
-For, the plan of campaign worked out that leadership left nothing to chance and made all guarantees that the participants in the movement would not resort to revolutionary forms of struggle.
-When it was found that, despite these guarantees, the rank and file Congress volunteers were seeking out new and militant forms and struggle, the leadership successfully diverted the whole struggle from antiimperialism to anti-untouchability.
+This new awakening of the youth of Kerala manifested itself in the 1930 and 1932 Civil Disobedience movements as well as in the 1931 Satyagraha at Guruvayoor for the right of the untouchables to enter the temple and worship there along with caste Hindus.
+It was the young Congressmen who beat down the opposition of the older ones to the inauguration of Civil Disobedience in Malabar and forced them to start it.
+It was again the youth from all parts of Kerala that assembled at Calicut, made the march to Payyannur, the venue of the illicit manufacture of salt, a magnificent anti-imperialist rally and made the civil disobedience at Payyannur a success.
+Many were the heroic actions that they organised in the ten months of 1930 and the year and a half of 1932-33.
+So too was the march to Guruvayoor, the two-month-long Satyagraha at the gates of the temple, the militant turn given to the Satyagraha at one stage of the struggle and the countrywide propaganda in its support.
+It was becoming increasingly clear that youth was coming into its own.

-In Kerala, too, the Guruvayoor temple-entry satyagraha, which in its initial stages was a campaign for rallying the masses of the untouchables and progressive caste Hindus, was very soon converted into a movement which diverted the energies of dozens of democrats from the anti-imperialist struggle.
-The so-called Harijan Uplift movement initiated at the end of 1932 and the Council-entry programme launched in 1933 were calculated to put a stop to the militant anti-imperialist actions.
+Had it been left to the bourgeois leadership of the national movement to lead the struggles as they liked, this wave of anti-imperialist struggle would have been disgracefully betrayed like the earlier, 1919-21 wave.
+For, the plan of campaign worked out by that leadership left nothing to chance and made all guarantees that the participants in the movement would not resort to revolutionary forms of struggle.
+When it was found that, despite these guarantees, the rank and file Congress volunteers were seeking out new and militant forms of struggle, the leadership very successfully diverted the whole struggle from anti-imperialism to anti-untouchability.
+In Kerala too, the Guruvayoor Temple-entry Satyagraha, which in its initial stages was a campaign for rallying the masses of the untouchables and progressive caste Hindus, was very soon converted into a movement which diverted the energies of dozens of democrats from the anti-imperialist struggle.
+The so-called Harijan uplift movement initiated at the end of 1932 and the Council-entry programme launched in 1933 were enough to put a stop to the militant anti-imperialist actions.